 - Phoenix Children’s Museum (May 2019)

 Movable pegs and small, medium, or large looms allow great variation in the size or style of products.
 These looms are unique.
-The photo above shows a small loom and its products: A hat, floral decorations, and a hanging planter.
+Products shown include: A hat, floral decorations, and a hanging planter.

 - Festival organizers, community service organizations, and groups to continue our exposure and interactions with the community.